OpenText keynote speakers

 Canadian journalist, author, and speaker

 Malcolm Gladwell is the author of five New York Times bestsellers — The Tipping Point, Blink, Outliers, What the Dog Saw, and David and Goliath: Underdogs, Misfits and the Art of Battling Giants.
 He has been named one of the 100 most influential people by TIME magazine and one of the Foreign Policy’s Top Global Thinkers.
 He has explored how ideas spread in The Tipping Point, decision making in Blink, and the roots of success in Outliers.
 With his latest book, David and Goliath, he examines our understanding of advantages of disadvantages, arguing that we have underestimated the value of adversity and over-estimated the value of privilege.
-Malcolm’s latest venture was actually a 10-part podcast titled Revisionist History.
-In the weekly podcast, Malcolm re-examined an overlooked or misunderstood aspect of past events.
-This popular podcast still continues in additional seasons.
+Malcolm’s popular 10-part podcast Revisionist History is in its third season.
+In the weekly podcast, Malcolm re-examines an overlooked or misunderstood aspect of past events.
 He has been a staff writer for The New Yorker since 1996.
 He has won a national magazine award and been honored by the American Psychological Society and the American Sociological Society.
 He was previously a reporter for The Washington Post.
 Malcolm is an extraordinary speaker: always on target, aware of the context and the concerns of the audience, informative and practical, poised, eloquent and warm and funny.
 He has an unsurpassed ability to be both entertaining and challenging.

 Megan Smith is an award-winning tech entrepreneur, engineer, and evangelist.
 As the third U.S. chief technology officer, Smith helped the President harness the power of technology, data, and innovation to advance the future of our nation and the world.
 She recruited top tech talent to serve across government and to collaborate on the most pressing issues of the day, from data science and open source, to inclusive economic growth and criminal justice reform.
 She focused on broad capacity building by co-creating all-hands-on-deck initiatives, including the public-private program TechHire, the Computer Science for All initiative, and the Image of STEM campaign.
 Prior to her role as U.S. CTO, Smith served as vice president of new business development at Google, managing early stage partnerships across the company’s global engineering and product teams.
 She led acquisitions of Google Earth, Maps, and Picasa, steered the shift of Google.org to include more direct engineering impact, such as Google Crisis Response, and later served on the leadership team of GoogleX, where she co-created SolveForX and Women Techmakers.
 As CEO of PlanetOut, Smith was a leader of the online LGBT community in the early days of the Internet.
 She drove engagement and revenue by partnering closely with top Internet companies, including AOL, Yahoo!, MSN, Netscape, RealNetworks, and others.
 She also worked as an engineer at General Magic on teams designing early smartphone technologies and at Apple Japan in Tokyo.
 Smith is an advisor to the MIT Media Lab, Vital Voices, and the Malala Fund, which she co-founded.
 Over the years, she has contributed to a wide range of engineering projects, including an award-winning bicycle lock, space station construction program, and solar cook stoves.
 Smith holds bachelor’s and master’s degrees in mechanical engineering from MIT, where she now serves on the board.
 She was a member of the MIT student team that designed, built, and raced a solar car 2,000 miles across the Australian outback.
 She has recently been elected to membership in the National Academy of Engineering.